Out-of-order execution: Precise exceptions

 To have precise exceptions, the proper in-order state of the program's execution must be available upon an exception.
 By 1985 various approaches were developed as described by James E. Smith and Andrew R. Pleszkun.
 The CDC Cyber 205 was a precursor, as upon a virtual memory interrupt the entire state of the processor (including the information on the partially executed instructions) is saved into an invisible exchange package, so that it can resume at the same state of execution.
 However to make all exceptions precise, there has to be a way to cancel the effects of instructions.
 The CDC Cyber 990 (1984) implements precise interrupts by using a history buffer, which holds the old (overwritten) values of registers that are restored when an exception necessitates the reverting of instructions.
-Smith simulated that adding a reorder buffer (or history buffer or equivalent) to Cray-1S would reduce the performance of executing the first 14 Livermore loops (unvectorized) by only 3%.
+Through simulation, Smith determined that adding a reorder buffer (or history buffer or equivalent) to the Cray-1S would reduce the performance of executing the first 14 Livermore loops (unvectorized) by only 3%.
 Important academic research in this subject was led by Yale Patt with his HPSm simulator.

-In the 1980s many early RISC microprocessors, like the Motorola 88100, had out-of-order writeback to the registers, resulting in imprecise exceptions.
+In the 1980s many early RISC microprocessors, had out-of-order writeback to the registers, invariably resulting in imprecise exceptions.
+The Motorola 88100 was one of the few early microprocessors that did not suffer from imprecise exceptions despite out-of-order writes, although it did allow both precise and imprecise floating-point exceptions.
 Instructions started execution in order, but some (e.g. floating-point) took more cycles to complete execution.
-However the single-cycle execution of the most basic instructions greatly reduced the scope of the problem compared to the CDC 6600.
+However, the single-cycle execution of the most basic instructions greatly reduced the scope of the problem compared to the CDC 6600.

 Decoupling

 Smith also researched how to make different execution units operate more independently of each other and of the memory, front-end, and branching.
-He implemented those ideas in the Astronautics ZS-1 (1988), featuring a decoupling of the integer/load/store pipeline from the floating-point pipeline, allowing inter-pipeline re-ordering.
+He implemented those ideas in the Astronautics ZS-1 (1988), featuring a decoupling of the integer/load/store pipeline from the floating-point pipeline, allowing inter-pipeline reordering.
 The ZS-1 was also capable of executing loads ahead of preceding stores.
-In his 1984 paper he opined that enforcing the precise exceptions only on the integer/memory pipeline should be sufficient for many usecases, as it even permits virtual memory.
-Each pipeline had an instruction buffer to decouple it from the instruction decoder, to prevent the stalling of the front-end.
+In his 1984 paper, he opined that enforcing the precise exceptions only on the integer/memory pipeline should be sufficient for many use cases, as it even permits virtual memory.
+Each pipeline had an instruction buffer to decouple it from the instruction decoder, to prevent the stalling of the front end.
 To further decouple the memory access from execution, each of the two pipelines was associated with two addressable queues that effectively performed limited register renaming.
 A similar decoupled architecture had been used a bit earlier in the Culler 7.
 The ZS-1's ISA, like IBM's subsequent POWER, aided the early execution of branches.